Set tea out in the grounds (6)

 'set tea out in' is the wordplay.

-'set' becomes 'est' (I can't justify this - if you can you should believe this answer much more).
+'set' becomes 'est' (I can't justify this - if you can you should give a lot more credence to this answer).

-'out' indicates an anagram (out can mean wrong or inaccurate).
+'out' indicates anagramming the letters (out can mean wrong or inaccurate).

 'tea' anagrammed gives 'ate'.